emanueleiacca/SQLParserDataPipeline/README.md

 On Example_Query.SQL a few examples were provided to demostrate how our library perform on gradually more complex queries.
 In each example we experiment a potential issue that other parser can't deal with.

+## Info Regarding the library

+All the info regarding the library can be found on [PYPI site](https://pypi.org/project/SQLParserDataPipeline/)